knighton/faceit/README.md

 4. Face bounding box: clamp the predicted coordinates to avoid gradient explosion, then take the Euclidean distance / 32.
 Was originally fancier.
 5. Eyes: see #4.

 Gender prediction accuracy as well as average bounding box and eye distance in pixels are also collected during training.
 It gets down to about mean 3 pixels for eyes and mean 4 pixels for face bounding box on validation pretty quickly on GPU.
 I was satisfied with that performance looking at demo images during training and don't have the resources to really experiment.
-Because of the weird stacked gating, it's easier to improve on that by [adding more layers](https://qph.fs.quoracdn.net/main-qimg-2b1f074e9659128d405e3d87a13ae308-c).
+Because of the weird stacked gating, it's easier to squeeze more performance by [adding more layers](https://qph.fs.quoracdn.net/main-qimg-2b1f074e9659128d405e3d87a13ae308-c) but it's dubious how much additional tweaking on the same dataset would generalize so I didn't bother.

 ## 5. Dataset